 RAX200 vs. RAX120: The similarities

-Both routers sport similar aesthetically-pleasing, futuristic designs, looking like pieces of hardware conjured by George Lucas.
+Both routers sport similar aesthetically pleasing, futuristic designs, looking like hardware conjured by George Lucas.
 They are both massive with collapsible antennas.
 (The RAX200 is a tart smaller and lighter.)
 Both feature a Multi-Gig network port, which can work as a WAN or a LAN port, plus four Gigabit LAN ports, one Gigabit WAN port, and two USB 3.2 Gen 1 ports.